Nvidia's stock is expensive. A look at why, and how that should change, by the numbers

 The company's 10-for-1 stock split goes into effect at the close of trading on Friday, June 7, and is open to all shareholders of record as of Thursday, June 6.
 The move gives each investor nine additional shares for every share they already own.

 Companies often conduct stock splits to make their shares more affordable for investors.
-Nvidia’s stock closed Friday at $1,096.33, making it just the ninth company in the S&P 500 with a share price over $1,000.
+Nvidia’s stock closed Friday at $1,150, and it's just one of nine companies in the S&P 500 with a share price over $1,000.

 $26 billion